xkeshav/bhasha/README.md

-# Template Repository
+# Bhasha

-This is project repository
+This is project repository for Bhasha

+here we have been trying to convert english content into 22 indian language

 ## How to start